 What’s up with the funky name?
 Also look to the old Dutch empire.
 Most think it has something to do with Indonesia or Malaya in Southeast Asia, where variations on the word refer to curry spices.
 Both places were Dutch territories back in the 1600s, and it is believed they carried this dish to Capetown when it was founded in 1652.

-Mutton, beef or pork are typically the meat of choice, but I like it better with venison — any kind will do.
+Mutton, beef or lamb are typically the meat of choice, but I ate it in South Africa in the 1990s made with kudu and eland, so I figured it would be fine with venison.
 You want it relatively lean, as the final topping of the whipped up eggs and cream adds quite a bit of richness.

 (Not exactly what you’re looking for?
 Here are more recipes for deer burger or ground venison. )